epainter2/Abaqus-Vault-Models/README.md

 Analysis-SolidSolid-It7.odb

-If you are using any of these files for further research or as reference materials, please include a citation for my thesis (found in citation.txt file).
+If you are using any of these files for further research or as reference materials, please include a citation for my thesis (found in citation file).

 ---